+Looking for good Airbnb reviews?
 Airbnb is a platform where your success is measured by reviews and reputation.
-A bad review can substantially hurt for an extended period of time because it takes a while for hosts to build their image back up again.
+A bad Airbnb review can substantially hurt for an extended period of time because it takes a while for hosts to build their image back up again.

 But not to worry, you can surely make a turnaround and recover after a bad review.